eramprasad015/coding-challenge/README.md

 * The page or modal that results from clicking on a row should display all available information about a user as well as allow you to edit that information.

 #### For an additional WOW factor, consider implementing the following:
-* Use ReactJS for the client and Spring Boot as a backend for your solution.
-We have standardized on ReactJS and Sprin Boot in all of our applications.
+* Use ReactJS for the client and g Boot as a backend for your solution.
+We have standardized on ReactJS and Spring Boot in all of our applications.
 * Make the styles responsive to window changes.
 * Add any embellishments that allow you to show off your skills!